dropandfly23/pythons/README.md

 # pythons
-this is for educational purposes
+this is for educational purposes. i decline any responsability of my code usage.
+MIT Licence